cap-js/docs/java/query-execution.md

 A convenient option to determine a new ETag value upon update is the [@cds.on.update](../guides/domain-modeling#cds-on-update) annotation as in the [example above](#on-update-example).
 The CAP Java runtime will automatically handle the `@cds.on.update` annoation and will set a new value in the data before the update is executed.
 Such _managed data_ can be used with ETags of type `Timestamp` or `UUID` only.

-It is also possible, but not recommened, that the new ETag value is provided by custom code in a `@Before`-update handler.
+It is also possible, but not recommend, that the new ETag value is provided by custom code in a `@Before`-update handler.

 :::warning
 If an ETag element is annotated `@cds.on.update` and custom code explicitly sets a value for this element the runtime will _not_ generated a new value upon update but the value, which comes from the custom code will be used.